-The Behavioral Testing Facility was created to facilitate the development of neuroscience research at the Universidad Central del Caribe, recognizing the importance of behavioral testing.
-The BTF has two (2) major components: the equipment infrastructure and the technical support division.
+The Behavioral Testing Facility was created to facilitate the development of neuroscience research at the Universidad Central del Caribe recognizing the importance of behavioral testing.
+The facility has two mayor components: A) the equipment infrastructure and B) the technical support division.
 The facility offers equipment for remote behavior visualization (RBV).